Get to know how customer relationship management software for WhatsApp empowers business communication.

 Let’s explore how WhatsApp CRM improves all main efforts of customer interactions: marketing, sales, and support.

-Using a messaging API that connects multiple messengers and social media to CRM or any other business application, such as the one provided by Umnico, allows a company to get unified stats on interaction across all channels, compare their efficiency, and so on.
+Using a messaging API that connects multiple messengers and social media to CRM or any other business application, such as the one provided by Umnico, allows a company to get unified stats on interactions across all channels, compare their efficiency, and so on.

 Subscribe to Umnico news!